12 Jobs for a Geography Degree

 6. Logistics Manager

 In many businesses, logistics managers are hired to oversee the distribution and storage of materials and products and manage the supply chain.
 In other words, they manage the system that sees a product through the production process and to consumers.
 Logistics managers have to efficiently direct the inflow and allocation of materials in the beginning of the production process and the outflow of finished products at the end.
 They are also typically responsible for keeping costs down by developing more efficient transportation and storage.
-Logistics managers typically have at least a bachelor’s degree in management or business, though a degree in geography with business and management coursework can serve as good preparation for careers logistics management, particularly in transport logistics.
+Logistics managers typically have at least a bachelor’s degree in management or business, though a degree in geography with business and management coursework can serve as good preparation for career paths in logistics management, particularly in transport logistics.

 Median annual wage: $74,590